 Parents are welcome to stay in the evening and allow their children to play outside until the center closes at 6:00 pm.
+After hours and without NIST staff supervision, the children's activities are at your own risk.
 NIST Security and our insurance carrier request all families vacate the premises when center staff is not present.
 We do ask that you help your child pick up and put away any toys that he/she has been playing with before leaving.
 To insure your child's safety, we request that only kindergarteners or older children use the climber to the far left of the playground as you exit the building.
 This equipment is designed for children ages five and over and is unsafe for younger children.
 In addition, the enclosed equipment within the playground is designed for and limited to children younger than the age of three.
 We request that parents closely supervise children on the playground at all times for their safety.
 The Center is closed at 6:00pm, and due to insurance restrictions, parents should not reenter the building for any reason when staff members are no longer present.